takuma0531/movie-viewer-server/README.md

 ### Comment Route
 - get all comments (admin only)
 - get by id
-- add a comment with a rating (rating should have a comment id as a foreign key)
+- add a comment with a rating (rating should have a comment id as a foreign key) -> add it to movie
 - delete a comment (admin only)

 ### Rating Route